-I’m Peter Wong from Hidden Valley Smiles, and today I wanted to answer a question people ask quite often, and that is how often should you brush your dog’s teeth.
+I’m Peter Wong from Hidden Valley Smiles, and today I wanted to answer a question people ask quite often: how often should you brush your dog’s teeth?

 So, first of all, there are a couple of ways to brush your dog’s teeth using a toothbrush made specifically for dogs, and you also want to use a toothpaste made for dogs too.
 Adding a breath freshener for dogs also can be a big help.

 Several companies make finger brush or toothpaste kits for dogs, so you need to talk to your veterinarian to get the right one.

 Why do you need to brush your dog’s teeth?

 Brushing your dog’s teeth is essential.
 According to American Veterinary Dental College statistics, most dogs show some evidence of periodontal disease by age 3.

 After your dog eats a meal, a film of white-yellowish plaque starts to deposit on the surface of his teeth.
 The plaque is easy to remove at this stage, and you can even scrape it off with your nail.

 If you don’t remove plaque within 24 to 36 hours, minerals in the dog’s saliva cause plaque to harden into a substance known as tartar.

 At this point, you can’t remove tartar easily with your nails or with a toothbrush.
 It sticks to the dog’s teeth as coral reef larvae adhere to submerged rocks.